Afnan-Elsebaiy/Demo.Project/README.md

 # Demo.Project
  the Demo Project repository!
 This project demonstrates a simple CRUD (Create, Read, Update, Delete) operation using ASP.NET Core 8.0.

-Prerequisites
+## Prerequisites
 Before you begin, ensure you have the following installed on your machine:

-.NET SDK 8.0
+1-.NET SDK 8.0
-Visual Studio
+2-Visual Studio

-Getting Started
+## Getting Started
 Clone the repository:
 bash
 Copy code
 git clone https://github.com/Afnan-Elsebaiy/Demo.Project.git